These Are Kamal Haasan's All Time Favourite Malayalam Films!

-Kamal Haasan, the veteran actor, is one of the finest talents Indian film industry has ever seen.
+Kamal Haasan, the veteran actor, is one of the finest talents, Indian film industry has ever seen.
 As we all know, Kamal Haasan is not only an exceptional actor, director, and writer, but also a strong follower of Indian cinema.

 Photo Courtesy: Behindwoods